 Because of the high cost of medical care, it is Cornell University's policy that every full-time registered student must have health insurance coverage.

-The Student Health Insurance Plan (SHIP) is developed especially for Cornell students and provides extensive coverage at a reasonable cost for most on- or off-campus medical care.
-Complete and current details of the SHIP, its cost, and population-specific material for undergraduates, graduate and professional students are mailed to fall registrants in July.
+The Student Health Plan (SHP) is developed especially for Cornell students and provides extensive coverage at a reasonable cost for most on- or off-campus medical care.
+Complete and current details of the SHP, its cost, and population-specific material for undergraduate, graduate, and professional students are mailed to fall registrants in May.
 Late registrants and spring registrants will receive the information after they arrive at Cornell.
 Please study that material carefully.

-For waiver/enrollment deadlines for undergraduates and appeal deadlines for graduate and professional students see the Office of Student Health Insurance's website.
+For waiver/enrollment deadlines for undergraduates and appeal deadlines for graduate and professional students see the Office of Student Health Benefits' website.

 For more information, contact the